-The staff physician shall provide patient care services and will support the PCH mission of providing hope, healing and the best health care for children and their families.
+The Division Chief shall serve as the leader of their division and achieve clinical, research and academic programmatic goals while providing financial oversight of the Division.
+In addition, the division chief shall provide patient care services and will support the PCH mission of providing hope, healing and the best health care for children and their families.